-Rice is a staple of Sri Lankan cuisine and it is usually served with either fish or vegetable based curry.
+Rice is a staple of Sri Lankan cuisine and it is usually served with either fish or vegetable-based curry.
 The majority of dishes are cooked with a coconut milk base and curries tend to be served with various accompaniments like pickles, chutneys and sambol which is a condiment.
 The most famous sambol is coconut sambol which is made from ground coconut mixed with chili peppers, dried fish and lime juice which is then ground into a paste to be eaten with rice.

 As Sri Lanka is an island, the coastal towns enjoy an abundance of fresh seafood.
-Prawns, crabs and lobsters, as well as tuna, seer and para fish are local favourites.
-Tropical fruits are also common place with fresh mangoes, pineapples, watermelon, papayas and bananas being readily available.
+Prawns, crabs and lobsters, as well as tuna, seer and para fish, are local favourites.
+Tropical fruits are also commonplace with fresh mangoes, pineapples, watermelon, papayas and bananas being readily available.

 Popular dishes include:

 Lamprais: this dish is made up of rice that has been boiled in stock and served with a special curry.
-Lamprais is accompanied by “frikkadels” which are meatballs that have been wrapped in banana leaf and baked, thus highlighting the Dutch influence on Sri Lankan culture.
+Lamprais are accompanied by “frikkadels” which are meatballs that have been wrapped in banana leaf and baked, thus highlighting the Dutch influence on Sri Lankan culture.